Complete Onboarding and Authentication on One Platform

-What Is Ultimate Beneficial Owners/Ownership (UBO)?
+What Is Ultimate Beneficial Owner/Ownership (UBO)?

 Ultimate Beneficial Ownership (UBO) refers to identifying the individual(s) who hold significant ownership or control over a business entity, directly or indirectly.
 This concept has gained traction globally, particularly as countries ramp up anti-money laundering (AML) and counter-terrorism financing (CTF) efforts.
 In India, identifying UBOs is pivotal in combating financial crimes, enhancing corporate transparency, and ensuring compliance with both local and international regulatory standards.